-The City did not conduct a Single Audit this year due to not meeting the annual minimum dollar threshold of \$750,000 in expenditures.
+The City did conduct a Single Audit this year due to meeting the annual minimum dollar threshold of \$750,000 in expenditures.
+The Single Audit report will be presented to the City Council upon completion; estimated to be end of March 2023.